ONSTAGE AT I/O 2018 Showcasing Google Assistant

 For users, Google Duplex is making supported tasks easier.
 Instead of making a phone call, the user simply interacts with the Google Assistant, and the call happens completely in the background without any user involvement.

-We are looking forward to seeing more of it in summer and using the technology in our projects.
+We are looking forward to seeing more of it in summer and using the technology in our voice assistant projects

 With Google also announcing their rebranding of its Google Research division to Google AI.
 The move shows how Google has increasingly focused R&D on natural language processing and neural networks.